hrugani/react-challenge/README.md

 https://github.com/settings/tokens

-### How-To run the project (in docker/docker-compose)
+### How-To run the project (using docker/docker-compose)
 - First of all, install docker and docker-compose
-- In development mode:
+- to run in development mode:
    `docker-compose up -d --build`
-- In production mode:
+- to run production mode:
    `docker-compose -f docker-compose.prod.yml up -d --build`

 ### How-To run locally the project
 - In this option, you don't need Docker neither Docker-Compose
-- Running in development mode with hot-realod:
+- Simply run the following command at the root folder of the project:
   `yarn start`

 ### How-To build the project for deployment:
-- run the command:
+- run the command at the root folder of the project:
   `yarn build`